Gyeongaa/VT_Graduation_Thesis/README.md

 module load PyTorch/1.12.0-foss-2022a-CUDA-11.7.0
 ```

-Additionally, it is possible that some libraries are missing from requirements.txt during debugging.
+⚠️Additionally, it is possible that some libraries are missing from requirements.txt during debugging.
 In this case, please install the most recent version of the library.

-### Step3: Run Code
+### Step3: Run Code💻

-#### Create the pre-trained model:
+#### 1️⃣ Create the pre-trained model:

 ```
 python3 train2.py